zbjornson/bson-to-json/README.md

   advances by the known number of bytes in the key.

 TODO:
-- [ ] Fix read and write overruns.
 - [ ] Fix crash when using iterator interface.
+- [ ] The JS impl is incomplete (output bounds checking).
 - [ ] Try to reduce register spill
-- [ ] The JS impl is incomplete (output bounds checking).
 - [ ] Try to squash the remaining v8 deoptimizations in the JS implementation?
 - [ ] Refactor so it's usable as a C++ library?